 - Keep your fingernails dry.
 Repeated or prolonged contact with water can contribute to split fingernails.
 Wear protective gloves such as cotton-lined rubber gloves when washing dishes, cleaning or using harsh chemicals.

 - Practice good nail hygiene.
 Keep your fingernails neatly trimmed, and round the tips in a gentle curve.
 When you use hand lotion, rub the lotion into your fingernails and cuticles, too.
 Don't bite your fingernails or pick at your cuticles.

 - Avoid harsh nail care products.
 Limit your use of nail polish remover.
 When using nail polish remover, opt for an acetone-free formula.

 - Apply a protective layer.
 Applying a nail hardener might help strengthen nails.

-If your best efforts to prevent split fingernails don't seem to help, ask your doctor or dermatologist for additional suggestions.
-Some research suggests that the nutritional supplement biotin might help strengthen weak or brittle fingernails.
+If your best efforts to prevent split fingernails don't help, ask your doctor or dermatologist for help.
+Some research suggests that the nutritional supplement biotin might strengthen weak or brittle fingernails.